roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey Ch.
-03 ****** bydawn1958© Sue quickly found herself in the most compromising position.
+Sue quickly found herself in the most compromising position.
 She licked the remnants of the blowjob off her chin and Jeffery obediently grabbed her around the shoulders.
 He jerked her fully on top of the sofa and rolled her onto her back.
 Darren instantly spread her legs as wide as possible.
 He lifted her right leg and left it resting on top of the sofa back while pushing her left off the sofa to leave Sue totally vulnerable.

  Sue experienced the funniest feeling in the world.
 She expected Nadine would force her to have sex with her cousin and Darren would hump her without any hesitation.
 Sue was fully determined to resist and not succumb to any sexual temptation despite what Nadine demanded.
 She had made up her mind not to experience any satisfaction or any fulfillment from intercourse with the teenager.
 When Darren didn't simply jump on top of her outstretched body, she was taken off guard.